DF Studio Messengers can be configured using one of five pre-designed templates, based on the intended use of the

 Customize Messenger Templates

 Each template can be further customized with a series of settings in the Messenger overlay.
-A watermark may be applied to any shared assets (except for original files or LIVE Messengers), and for all templates except the Download template, the interface colors may be specified.
+A watermark may be applied to any shared assets (except for original files, LIVE Messengers, or Multi-Messengers), and for all templates except the Download template, the interface colors may be specified.

 By default, Custom Messengers are designed to collect the recipient’s select levels on the included assets, and assemble these into an Edit which will be visible in the Messenger’s source Project.
 If an Edit has already been created in DF Studio, its selections can be shared with the recipient by checking the box in the “Show Mine” column.